junwatu/news-analysis-chatgpt-nodejs-griddb/README.md

 cd news-analysis-chatgpt-nodejs-griddb-code
 npm install
 ```
 Before running the project, it is crucial to have an OpenAI API key, as this is a primary requirement for this project.

+> You'll need to set up a paid account in order to use the API, but the cost is quite low at just $0.002 per 1,000 tokens.
+A rough estimate is that 1,000 tokens corresponds to around 200 to 300 words in English, based on the average word length of 4-5 characters plus a space (totaling 5-6 characters per word).

-To obtain the key, [sign up](https://platform.openai.com/) for an account at OpenAI and follow the instructions to get your API key.
+To obtain the key, [sign up](https://platform.openai.com/account/api-keys) for an account at OpenAI and follow the instructions to get your API key.

 ![openai-api-key](assets/images/openai-api-key.png)